elopio/docs/source/includes/_glossary.md

 ## Locked Universe

 A Locked Universe is a [Universe](#universe) that had a [Fork](#fork) occur within it and no longer allows the creation of new [Markets](#markets).
 All Markets within a Locked Universe remain tradable, as Markets never stop being tradable, even after [Finalizing](#finalized-market).
 [REP](#rep) holders within a Locked Universe are given a one time and final option to migrate their REP to one of the new universes created after a Fork locks a Market.
 There is no time constraint to how long a REP holder is allowed to wait to choose a Universe to migrate their REP to.

+## Market Creator Mailbox

+A Market Creator Mailbox is an address that belongs to the [Creator](#market-creator) of a [Market](#market).
+All of the fees that a Market Creator can collect (whether as ETH or as tokens) get sent to this address, where the Creator can then withdraw them.

 ## Market